Capital Region International Airport: Facility upgrades

 A Concierge Travel Center opened at the airport in May 2010, offering the ability to book airline tickets, cruises, tours, car rentals, and hotel rooms.

 In January 2011 the Airport Authority, city of Lansing, and DeWitt Township announced a 50-year 425 land, tax, and services agreement at the airport between the city and township.

 In July 2011 Eastern Michigan University announced that its flight-training program would begin operating out of the Lansing airport in September, coinciding with the elimination of Lansing Community College's aviation flight program.
 The Transportation Security Administration (TSA) installed a full-body millimeter wave scanner at the airport in October.

 The TSA began offering pre-check clearance at the airport in April 2015.

 2020s

 Airline startup Avelo Airlines launched flights from Lansing to Orlando in October 2022.
 The airline initially operated the route two times per week.
 The route was launched alongside a nearly-identical route to Kalamazoo.
 Lansing is part of Avelo's plan to connect unique city pairs in underserved markets, especially focusing on "small hometown airports."
 The airline used Boeing 737 aircraft bigger than the regional jets flown by other carriers.
 Breeze Airways announced their addition of Lansing for the winter 2024-25 season with service to Orlando and Ft.
 Myers.
 Shortly thereafter, Avelo announced their departure from Lansing and Kalamazoo.

+United Airlines initially pulled flights from Lansing to Chicago O'Hare in January 2022 citing changes in the long-term sustainability of its regional routes from COVID, citing a pilot shortage and the slow return of air travelers following the COVID-19 pandemic impacted revenues.
+In 2020, federal officials allowed United to suspend flights into and out of Lansing's airport for several months because of plummeting demand tied to the pandemic.
+On January 27, 2026, United announced the return of this route to compete with American Airlines and will offer four daily flights between the two cities beginning May 7, 2026.